Key Takeaways of System Software and Application Software

 - Language Processors: These translate programming code into machine code.
 The system then knows what to do.
 Without them, the machine cannot understand instructions written by humans.

-What Are the Functions of System Software?
+What Are the Key Functions of System Software?

 System software does all the behind-the-scenes work to keep your device functional and protected.
 Some major functions include: